-Why You Shouldn’t Pour Grease or Oil Down the Drain
+Why You Shouldn’t Pour Grease or Oil Down the Drain?

 If you’ve ever found yourself standing around with a pan full of grease after frying up some bacon and considering throwing it down the drain, don’t!
 The problem with disposing of cooking grease in your sink is that it may seem to flow smoothly at first, but it quickly cools and solidifies in your pipes.
 This leads to stubborn drain clogs that can disrupt your plumbing and necessitate expensive repairs.